Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 ## What is CI/CD pipeline?
 To put it simply, it is a pathway to deployment, in a fast way in respect with Agile manifesto.
-Every pull request on github should be checked in order to check if it's working accordingly and prepare it for production area
+Every pull request on GitHub should be checked in order to check if it's working accordingly and prepare it for production area.

-There're various CI/CD segments like managing deployment architecture, doing Jest tests, but to us - security people We should focus on:
+There are various CI/CD segments like managing deployment architecture, doing Jest tests, but to us - security people We should focus on:

 - Application automation security testing - **This one we'll cover today**
 - Automating Vulnerability Management